-- Construction cost versus budget
+Construction cost versus budget

 Medupi and Kusile are still in construction, and although some units are supplying power to the grid, full commercial operation is at least four years overdue.
 Consequently, their cost to date of just over R400 billion, excluding the interest incurred on the debt used to build the plants, has ballooned to more than double the original estimates.

-- Responsibility for maintenance and repairs
+Responsibility for maintenance and repairs

-In the case of renewables, the IPPs are responsible for maintenance and repairs of the projects over their contracted 20-year operational life span.
+In the case of renewables, the IPPs are responsible for the maintenance and repairs of the projects over their contracted 20-year operational life span.
 The financial risk to Eskom of covering these costs, plus increases in other overhead expenses, is completely outsourced to the IPPs.

-- Cost of energy produced
+Cost of energy produced

-As Medupi and Kusile are owned by Eskom, the cost of each unit of electricity produced should include the fuel required to operate these plants.
+As Medupi and Kusile are owned by Eskom, the actual cost of each unit of electricity produced should include the fuel required to operate these plants.
 Together with the construction cost over-runs, massive increases in the price of coal supply contracts have made Medupi and Kusile the most expensive coal-fired plants in the world.
 This is before the cost of their harmful carbon emissions is taken into account.

 Conversely, the IPPs are paid only for the environmentally clean electricity they produce, at an inflationary linked tariff that was set at the inception of their contracts.

 Many people forget that almost 10 years ago, renewable energy technology was not well known in South Africa.
 The costs of the technology (i.e. the solar PV panels and the wind turbines) were much higher than current levels, and the investment case for introducing billions of Rands into new projects was unproven.
-The tariffs bid by early investors reflected this elevated risk and the commensurate rates of return were obtained in an open market, that was transparently and competitively run by the government’s IPP office.
+The tariffs bid by early investors reflected this elevated risk, and the commensurate rates of return were obtained in an open market that was transparently and competitively run by the government’s IPP office.
 This paved the way for future projects to be bid, and the establishment of one of the most successful renewable investment programmes in the world.

 The widely acclaimed success and growth of investor confidence in the REIPPP, together with the downward trend of international prices for renewable technology, has resulted in a competitor driven decline in the tariffs bid in each consecutive bid window.
 The weighted average tariff across all technologies awarded in the latest bid window of the REIPPP was R0.70 per kWh, a reduction of almost 66% on the weighted average tariff of R2.02 per kWh that was awarded in the first bid window in 2012.